LLVM Branch Weight Metadata¶

-Branch weights might be fetch from the profiling file, or generated based on __builtin_expect and __builtin_expect_with_probability instruction.
+Branch weights might be fetched from the profiling file or generated based on __builtin_expect and __builtin_expect_with_probability instructions.

-All weights are represented as an unsigned 32-bit values, where higher value indicates greater chance to be taken.
+All weights are represented as unsigned 32-bit values, where a higher value indicates a greater chance of being taken.

 BranchInst